cms-sw/pkgtools/fetching-sources.md

 * `<server>` is the git server which hosts the repository.
 * `<branch>` is the branch from which to checkout.
 * `<sha1>` is the unique id of the commit object to checkout.

+Other options can be one of the followings:

+* `filter=<some-filter>`: only the files matching the filter will be kept.
+E.g:

+      filter=./DQM/DQMGui*